Inequalities and limits of weighted spectral geometric mean: Introduction

 In this paper, we focus our study on $t$-spectral mean and organize the sections as follows.
 In Section 2 we provide a similarity property.
 In Section 3, we review a log majorization result of $t$-geometric mean and show that a similar result for the $t$-spectral mean.
-In particular, we prove that $\left(B^{ts/2}A^{(1-t)s}B^{ts/2} \right)^{1/s}$ is log majorized by the $t$-spectral mean $A\natural_tB$ for a range of $s$.
+In particular, we prove that $\left(B^{ts/2}A^{(1-t)s}B^{ts/2} \right)^{1/s}$ is log majorized by $(A^s\natural_tB^s)^{1/s}$ for $s>0$, and also log majorized by the $t$-spectral mean $A\natural_tB$ for a range of $s$ with respect to $t$.
 In Section 4, we provide the limit of $t$-spectral mean when $p$ tends to $0$.
 The results in Sections 2, 3 and 4 are then extended in the context of symmetric spaces associated with a noncompact semisimple Lie group in Section 5.
 In Section 6, some remarks are given.